Admiral-AI/CommandCentral/README.md

 ## Known Issues

 - No known issues at the moment.
-Please report any problems in the [Issues](https://github.com/MissionControlFreak/DSTools/issues) section.
+Please report any problems in the [Issues](https://github.com/MissionControlFreak/Command Central/issues) section.

 ## Contributing

-If you'd like to contribute to DSTools, please follow our [Contributing Guidelines](CONTRIBUTING.md).
+If you'd like to contribute to Command Central, please follow our [Contributing Guidelines](CONTRIBUTING.md).

 ## License